poobhat/100-days-of-code/log.md

 **Thoughts:** Had to look at several basic websites on the internet for inspiration

-### Day 7: April 29, 2020
+### Day 7: April 30, 2020

+**Today's Progress**: Created a section to showcase my project works.
+Had to make several html code changes to give it very sassy look

+**Thoughts:** Had to look at several other websites on the internet for inspiration

+### Day 8: May 2, 2020

-**Today's Progress**: Created a section to showcase job history, education, certifications and courses attended.
-Made several changes in stylesheet.css to make it visually appealing
+**Today's Progress**: Created a section to showcase my project works.
+Had to make several html code changes to give it very sassy look

-**Thoughts:** Had to look at several basic websites on the internet for inspiration
+**Thoughts:** Had to look at several other websites on the internet for inspiration